Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Separation evaluation

-The above analyses study the separation power of ($\pi^{\pm}$, $K^{\pm}$, $p^{(-)}$) with Time tracker and TPC information independently.
-The Time tracker information can enhance the separation power of TPC information at about 1 GeV/c for ($K^{\pm}$, $p^{(-)}$) separation and about 2.5 GeV/c for ($\pi^{\pm}$, $K^{\pm}$) separation.
-ITK as a Time Tracker can provide the separation power at 0.3 GeV/c to 1.0 GeV/c.
-After combining TPC and Time Tracker, the separation power as a function of momentum and polar angle for ( $K^{\pm}$, $p^{(-)}$) and ($\pi^{\pm}$, $K^{\pm}$) is shown in FIG~\ref{fig:separationpowercom}.
-The colors of the regions is same with the FIG~\ref{fig:separationpoweitkotk}.The simulation results indicate that timing detector is complementary to gas detector and solve the particle separation problems.
+The above studies evaluate the separation power of $\pi^{\pm}$, $K^{\pm}$, and $p/\bar{p}$ using timing information and TPC information separately.
+The timing information enhances the TPC separation power around 1~GeV/$c$ for $K$--$p/\bar{p}$ separation and around 2.5~GeV/$c$ for $K$--$\pi$ separation.
+In particular, the upgraded ITK provides additional separation power in the momentum range from 0.3 to 1.0~GeV/$c$.
+After combining the TPC and timing information, the resulting separation power as a function of momentum and polar angle for $K$--$p/\bar{p}$ and $K$--$\pi$ is shown in Fig.~\ref{fig:separationpowercom}.
+The color scheme is the same as in Fig.~\ref{fig:separationpoweritkotk}.
+The simulation results indicate that the timing detector is complementary to the gaseous detector and significantly improves the particle-separation capability.